 Define your audience and goals

 As with any marketing strategy defining your goal is the most important starting point.
-LinkedIn is commonly used to generate leads and/or raise brand awareness with this in mind it should now become easier to define your target audience, share content you know they will be interested in
+LinkedIn is commonly used to generate leads and/or raise brand awareness; with this in mind it should now become easier to define your target audience and share content you know they will be interested in.

 Publish engaging content

 As with any other social media platform, your company should only be publishing engaging, yet relevant content.
-With this in mind, you should always have your target audience at the forefront of your mind, consider what would they be interested in, is there updates about your company they should be aware of.
-Most importantly remember to keep it interesting, salesy content does not perform well on LinkedIn.
+You should always have your target audience at the forefront of your mind, consider what they would be interested in, are there updates about your company they should be aware of?
+Most importantly remember to keep it interesting because salesy content does not perform well on LinkedIn.

 Use LinkedIn polls

 LinkedIn polls allow you to create polls and distribute them to your network and/or a specific target audience.
-The polls let you view real-time results to see what people are saying, this can be hugely beneficial to your marketing strategy as you can gain a greater insight to the needs and requirements of your clients.
+The polls let you view real-time results to see what people are saying, this can be hugely beneficial to your marketing strategy, as you can gain a greater insight into the needs and requirements of your clients.

 Are there questions that clients tend to ask?
 Potential clients may be wondering about the same things – answering these questions before they have even asked could help with their decision of whether to use your company.
-A helpful and informed company performs more successfully amongst their target audience as they are viewed as knowledgeable raising the opinions of potential customers.
+A helpful and informed company performs more successfully among their target audience as they are viewed as knowledgeable, raising the opinions of potential customers.